 Where to stay in Rio de Janeiro Brazil

-We stayed at Copacabana Beach, the main strip where most tourist tends to stay.
+We stayed at Copacabana Beach, the main strip where most tourist tends to linger.
 There are plenty of hotels to choose from.
-We stayed at the Windsor Atlantica, a fantastic hotel with all of the amenities that you would expect.
+We stayed at the Windsor Atlantica, a fantastic hotel with all of the amenities you would expect.
 It was reasonably inexpensive and centrally located.
 We were able to walk up and down Copacabana Beach at leisure.
-I would say we felt quite safe, but there are a few things that you should know about safety in Rio de Janeiro Brazil.
+I would say we felt quite safe, but there are a few things that you should know about safety in Rio de Janeiro, Brazil.

 Safety in Rio de Janeiro Brazil

-First of all, almost everybody that has travel experience knows to avoid crowds and Brazil is no different.
-If a group of people approaches you to sell you something the chances are you are about to get scammed or worse robbed.
-Additionally, in Brazil, a common crime is for local to start a conversation with you and then grab your jewelry and high tail it.
+Almost everybody who has travel experience knows to avoid crowds, and Brazil is no different.
+If a group of people approaches you to sell you something, the chances are you are about to get scammed or, worse, robbed.
+Additionally, in Brazil, a common crime is for locals to start a conversation with you and grab your jewelry and high tail.
 Pickpocketing is rife.
 We saw this happen several times.

-What was baffling to me is that you could do a basic Google search and know that of all the places in the world, Brazil does not have a record for being one of the safest.
-It’s a third world country, and poverty is rampant.
-If you’re touting a gold chain, a fancy diamond bracelet or even your engagement ring, you’re essentially bringing attention to yourself.
-Personally when I travel to countries like Brazil that have a less than stellar reputation I don’t take any jewelry with me.
+What was baffling to me is that you could do a basic Google search and know that Brazil does not have a record for being one of the safest in all the places in the world.
+It’s a third-world country, and poverty is rampant.
+If you’re touting a gold chain, a fancy diamond bracelet, or even your engagement ring, you’re essentially bringing attention to yourself.
+When I travel to countries like Brazil with a less than stellar reputation, I don’t take any jewelry with me.
 I leave it all at home.

 Secondly, only carry as much cash as you are willing to spend that day.
-At the end of the day if you’re going to go out for the night or the day shopping you probably not going to spend more than a few hundred dollars.
+At the end of the day, if you’re going to go out for the night or the day shopping, you probably will not spend more than a few hundred dollars.
 If you get taken advantage of, all you stand to lose is whatever cash you have, and you were planning to spend it anyway!

 Hygiene in Brazil

 Unfortunately, Brazil’s up there with India.
 It is filthy; there’s no other way to say it.
-Every water source that you see is littered with trash, debris and in some neighborhoods open sewers full of human waste.
+Every water source you see is littered with trash, debris, and open sewers full of human waste in some neighborhoods.
 Naturally, there is no shortage of vermin.
 You can’t drink water from the tap in Brazil.
-Definitely, a place where you’re going to need to buy bottled water.
+A place where you’re going to need to buy bottled water.

 I don’t even know where to start with the food.
 Frankly, it was like a daily orgasm in the mouth.
-I’ve always enjoyed Brazilian fair.
+I’ve always enjoyed the Brazilian fair.
 There are several restaurants in Orlando that we frequent, but nothing compares to Brazilian food in Brazil.
 I can confirm everything you’ve ever heard about the food is real; it’s phenomenal.
 I would also add the food is inexpensive.
 You can eat at a good restaurant for under $20.
 Brazil may be one of my most favorite countries that I’ve eaten in.
 Not once did we have a bad meal.
-Likewise, caipirinha drinks are on hand everywhere, they are ridiculously strong which ultimately leads to a cheap night out.
+Likewise, caipirinha drinks are everywhere; they are ridiculously strong, which ultimately leads to a cheap night out.